 The ensuing corner kick was sent in by Kaká, finding the foot of David Mateos.
-As Mateos was pulled down, he was able to send the ball toward Kevin Molino, who stood at the top of the six-yard box.
+As Mateos was pulled down, he was able to send the ball toward Kevin Molino at the top of the six-yard box.
 The midfielder, who was largely absent in the first half, was able to scrape the ball past Clark, cutting the deficit in half.

 In the 70th minute, the visiting Lions struck again.
-This time Molino carried the ball down the right and sent the cross in for a waiting Larin who headed the ball toward the back post.
+Molino carried the ball down the right and sent the cross in for a waiting Larin, who headed the ball toward the back post.
 Clark dove in an attempt to maintain the lead for the home team but the ball bounced past him for the equalizer.

 Columbus pushed late attempting to find the winner.
-Several times in the final 10 minutes, the Crew came close but one hit the outside of the netting from Federico Higuain, Will Trapp hit a strong shot from the top of the box which just went over the goal, and Bendik was forced into some nice saves to salvage the point.
-On the other end, Carlos Rivas found himself with only Clark to beat but he tried to finesse the ball past and the Crew keeper blocked it.
+Several times in the final 10 minutes, the Crew came close, but one hit the outside of the netting from Federico Higuain, Wil Trapp hit a strong shot from the top of the box which just went over the goal, and Bendik was forced into some nice saves to salvage the point.
+On the other end, Rivas found himself with only Clark to beat, but he tried to finesse the ball past and the Crew keeper blocked it.